Florida Gulf Coast

 DAY 5: We’ll take the day off from cycling for a kayak eco tour into the mangrove tunnels around Lido Key.
 In the shallow protected waters, we’ll be certain to see cormorants, osprey, egrets and pelicans.
 In the water, we’ll discover turtles and conches.
 If we’re lucky, we’ll also see dolphins or manatees.
 Don’t worry – there aren’t any alligators in these parts.

 After kayaking and a picnic lunch, you can spend the evening looking for shells on the white sand beach of Lido Key or shopping among the myriad of colorful stores at St. Armand’s Circle.
 Dinner is on your own tonight.
 0 miles.

 DAY 6: Back on the bike today, we’ll cycle the entire length of the Legacy Trail from Sarasota to the Venetian Waterway Park in Venice, Florida.
 Stop for lunch in the quaint downtown area of Venice or continue on to bike beautiful Casey Key.
 The winding road along the narrow key is lined with interesting homes and glimpses of the gulf.
-We end the ride in Oscar Scherer State Park where you can take a dip in the freshwater Lake Osprey before we shuttle back to Lido Key.
-37 miles.
+We end the ride in Oscar Scherer State Park where you can wander the trails before we shuttle back to Lido Key.
+37 miles, ±343'.